meccaLeccaHi/meccaLeccaHi.github.io/_posts/2019-02-12-virtual-environments-with-python.md

 ## Learning Objectives
 - Understand how to use virtual environments in Python.

-A brief primer on setting up a 'standard' virtual environment on Linux/UNIX systems.
+The following is a brief primer on setting up a 'standard' virtual environment on Linux/UNIX systems.

 <a id="dependencies"></a>
 ## Installing Dependencies